yjliu212/Snap2PDF/README.md

 **Why Convert Images to PDFs?**

-Save Space: Combining multiple images into a single PDF can significantly reduce the overall file size, making it easier to store and share.
+1. Save Space: Combining multiple images into a single PDF can significantly reduce the overall file size.

-Improved Organization: PDFs are easier to manage and keep track of compared to individual image files.
+2. Improved Organization: PDFs are easier to manage and keep track of compared to individual image files.

-Quick Sharing: A single PDF file is much simpler to email or upload than multiple separate images.
+3. Quick Sharing: A single PDF file is much simpler to email or upload than multiple separate images.

-Cross-Platform Compatibility: PDFs maintain their formatting across devices and operating systems, ensuring your documents look professional everywhere.
+4. Cross-Platform Compatibility: PDFs maintain their formatting across devices and operating systems.

 **Open Source and Privacy**

 Snap2PDF is open source, and we value transparency.
-You can view the source code on our GitHub repository.
-We prioritize your privacy: uploaded files are processed locally and are deleted after conversion.
-Rest assured, we do not save or view your files.
+You can view the source code on this repository.

+All uploaded files are processed locally and are deleted after conversion.